-Stereotypes - Example
+Stereotypes - A Customization Example for J2EE Platform

 A profile of EJB:

 - The bean itself is extended from component meta-model as an abstract bean. - The abstract bean can be concreted as either an Entity Bean or Session Bean. - An EJB has two types of remote and home interfaces. - An EJB also contains a special kind of artifact called JAR file for storing a collection of Java code.